 Coleman is a very small city located in the state of Michigan.
 With a population of 1,264 people and just one neighborhood, Coleman is the 442nd largest community in Michigan.

-Because occupations involving physical labor dominate the local economy, Coleman is generally considered to be a blue-collar town.
-36.12% of the Coleman workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Coleman is a blue-collar town, with 36.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Coleman is a city of service providers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Coleman who work in management occupations (13.51%), healthcare suport services (9.58%), and food service (7.86%).

 Being a small city, Coleman does not have a public transit system used by locals to get to and from work.